rails/rails/activestorage/README.md

 ### Proxy
 Files are proxied through the application server so they appear as though they're being served from your server.
 Useful for CDNs such as Cloudflare.

-### Direct
-Directly links to the backing file service.
-Can be useful to lower the load on your application server if you have a lot of images.

 ### Changing delivery method
 globally
 ```ruby